LIS

 8. The child is a recent refugee or immigrant or is adopted from outside of the United States.

-C. Exceptions.
-A child who does not meet any of the schedule or criteria provided in subsection A or B of this section is considered to be at low risk, and testing is not required but may be conducted at the discretion of the health care provider.
-The testing requirement shall be waived if the parent, guardian, or other person standing in loco parentis of a child objects to the testing on the basis that the procedure conflicts with his religious tenets or practices.
+C. A child who does not meet any of the schedule or criteria provided in subsection A or B of this section is considered to be at low risk, and testing is not required but may be conducted at the discretion of the health care provider.
+The testing requirement shall be waived if the parent, guardian, or other person standing in loco parentis of the child objects to the testing on the basis that the procedure conflicts with his religious tenets or practices.

-3. Within 48 hours if the result of the capillary test is 45-59 µg/dL.
+3. Within 48 hours if the result of the capillary test is 45-59 µg/dL;

-4. Within 24 hours if the result of the capillary test is 60-69 µg/dL.
+4. Within 24 hours if the result of the capillary test is 60-69 µg/dL; and

 5. Immediately as an emergency laboratory test if the result of the capillary test is 70 µg/dL or higher.

-E. Information to be provided.
-As part of regular well-check visits for all children, the health care provider shall make available to parents, guardians, or other persons standing in loco parentis information on the dangers of lead poisoning, potential sources of lead and ways to prevent exposure, and a list of available lead-related resources.
-When blood lead level testing is performed, the health care provider shall share the child's blood lead level test result with the child's parent, guardian, or other person standing in loco parentis and report to the local health department in accordance with the requirements of 12VAC5-90-80.
+E. As part of regular well-check visits for all children, the health care provider shall make available to parents, guardians, or other persons standing in loco parentis information on the dangers of lead poisoning, potential sources of lead and ways to prevent exposure, and a list of available lead-related resources.
+When blood lead level testing is performed, the health care provider shall share the child's blood lead level test result with the child's parent, guardian, or other person standing in loco parentis and shall report to the local health department in accordance with the requirements of 12VAC5-90-80.

 Statutory Authority

-§§ 32.1-12, 32.1-35, and 32.1-46.1 of the Code of Virginia.
+§§ 32.1-12, 32.1-35, and 32.1-42 of the Code of Virginia.

 Historical Notes

 Derived from Virginia Register Volume 32, Issue 12, eff.
-March 11, 2016.
+March 11, 2016; amended, Virginia Register Volume 36, Issue 6, eff.
+December 26, 2019; Volume 41, Issue 26, eff.
+September 10, 2025.

 12VAC5-90-220.
 (Repealed.)